thatsus/vue-resource-mocker/README.md

 If no route matches, the Promise is rejected with a 404 File Not Found response.

 If a closure throws an error, the Promise is rejected with a 500 response and the thrown value is in the `data` key.

-# Troubleshooting

-If the response does not have a status given, the status will be 0.
-This will be an error state.